 "A simple structure to admit your worries: recognize your harmful reactions and begin to reverse them."

-Sarah Knight calls the Outbreak Funds, the resources you possess to prevent an outbreak:
+Sarah Knight calls the Outbreak Funds, the resources you possess to prevent or circumvent an outbreak:

 "That's the budget you'll use to turn the fuck on when the shit happens."

-Use them to calm down and deal with the setback in a healthy and sensible way, because concerning is wasting time, energy and money.
+Use them to calm down and deal with the setback in a healthy and sensible way, because worrying is wasting time, energy and money.

 Apply your time with useful things.
 Improve your quality of life, read a book, deal with the facts of your life head-on and seek to solve them.
 That resource doesn't go back, and you only have to lose when you spend it freaking out.